Maikel Garcia Player Props: Royals vs. Rays

-The Kansas City Royals, including Maikel Garcia and his .538 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Yonny Chirinos and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.
+The Kansas City Royals, including Maikel Garcia and his .513 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Rays.
+He had a hitless performance in his most recent game (0-for-4) against the Rays.

 Maikel Garcia Game Info & Props vs. the Rays